KGWY

 KGWY (100.7 FM) is a radio station broadcasting a country music format.
 Licensed to Gillette, Wyoming, United States, the station is currently owned by Basin Radio Network, a division of Legend Communications of Wyoming, LLC.

 KGWY and its three sister stations, KIML, KAML-FM, and KDDV are located at 2810 Southern Drive, Gillette.
 The KGWY transmitter site is on Rain Dancer Court, close to the radio studios.

+The station, along with its sister stations, has been publicly recognized for its community efforts, raising over $100,000 during its annual St. Jude Radiothons.

 History

 The station was assigned the call sign KGWY on January 18, 1983, as Y-100, a Top-40 station.

+In 2024, the ownership of Legend Communications underwent a major restructuring.
+Co-owner Susan K. Patrick was sentenced to prison for tax fraud, which included evading taxes on millions of dollars in income.
+She was ordered to pay restitution exceeding $3.8 million.
+Following this, her ex-husband and co-founder, W. Lawrence Patrick, filed an application with the FCC to become the sole owner of Legend Communications, taking over Susan Patrick's 50% stake.